Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 <br>

-If selections get too long or wrap to a new line, we recommend truncating the results to only show one selection and have an overflow pill with the number of truncated selections represent the rest.
+If selections get too long or wrap to a new line, we recommend truncating the results to only show one selection and have an overflow indicator with the number of truncated selections represent the rest.

 ![Multi-picker - results 2](/images/multipicker_results-–-2.svg)

 <br>

 Use a Tooltip to display the rest of the results on hover.
-If the results are longer than 45 characters, remove the Tooltip and only allow the user to view the results in the multi-picker.
+If the results are longer than 45 characters, remove the Tooltip and only allow the user to view the results in the Multi-picker.
 For more information, see [Tooltip documentation](/design-system/components/tooltips/).

 ![Multi-picker - results 3](/images/multipicker_results-–-3.svg)